basilicom/pimcore-plugin-librato/README.md

     </metrics>

 Please note: The SQL queries and php static methods must return exactly one numerical value suitable for Librato API consumption.
-Types "addCounter" and "addGauge" are supported.
+Types "counter" and "gauge" are supported.

 Change the "enabled" property to "1" to enable sending of values.